Considering an Abortion? Here’s the Info You Need

 Am I Pregnant?
 The Urine Test

 A urine test will identify the pregnancy hormone, also known as human chorionic gonadotropin (hCG).
 They are highly accurate in their detection of hCG levels.
-However, if you took the test close to the time you missed your period, you may get a more accurate reading now that some time has gone by.
-The hCG concentration increases each day during early pregnancy, so it may be ideal to test yourself about a week after missing your period.
+But, if you took the test BEFORE the day you were supposed to get your period, you might not get an accurate result.
+The hCG concentration increases each day during early pregnancy.
+Now that time has gone by, you’ll get a more accurate reading.

 Two Options for Urine Testing

-Your first option is the home pregnancy test (HPT).
+Your first option is the home pregnancy test.
 These have been on the market for several decades and tend to be quite accurate.
 If you go this route, make sure your test is not expired and that you carefully follow the instructions.

-However, we highly recommend the second option, which is clinical testing.
-Going into a clinic for your urine test should take away some of the stress of human error.
-You’ll have the assurance of knowing that the people there are knowledgeable and have gone through the process many times before.
-This is also an opportunity to gather additional information in a safe, confidential setting.
+Going into a clinic for your urine test helps take away some of the stress of human error.
+Those at the clinic have supported others through this process many times before.
+You’ll have the assurance that knowledgeable people are helping you.
+Getting clinical testing is also an opportunity to gather more information in a safe, confidential setting.

-So let’s say you go to a clinic and your pregnancy test is positive.
-First of all, that’s typically all the information you’d receive regarding the status of pregnancy.
-You’d probably be told that the test is positive, rather than being told that you’re pregnant.
-We understand that there are many factors involved and that a positive reading can mean different things for different people.
+So let’s say you go to a clinic and take a test that is positive.
+You’ll probably be told that the test is positive, rather than being told that you’re pregnant.
+There are many factors involved in a positive reading, and you may wonder about the status of your pregnancy.

 *Non-Medical: As effective as these tests are, there’s always the chance for error.
 That’s why you’ll want to confirm your pregnancy with an ultrasound.
 If you contact our office for a confidential appointment, we can refer you to a qualified ultrasound technician.
 This is one of the most important steps in your pregnancy.

 Another thing to consider at this point is making an appointment with your physician.
 Don’t have a physician?
 No problem.
-The pregnancy clinic or resource center can help you find one right for you.
+NAME OF CENTER can help you find one right for you.
 If you don’t already have someone in mind, your physician can refer you to an OB/GYN.
-Another thing you can be tested for at that time is sexually transmitted diseases (STDs).
+Since you're sexually active, you'll want to get tested for sexually transmitted infections (STIs).

 Not Ready?
 Educate Yourself with Abortion Information

-There are many young women who go through the steps already mentioned and for one reason or another, do not feel ready to continue the pregnancy.
-The most important thing at this point is to gather all the abortion facts you can so you can make an educated decision.
-We’re talking about questions like what abortion is, what it involves at each stage of pregnancy, and whether there are any risks associated with abortion.
+Many young women go through the steps already mentioned and, for one reason or another, do not feel ready to continue the pregnancy.
+The most important thing at this point is to gather all the abortion facts you can.
+This way, you can make an educated decision moving forward.
+You’re probably asking questions like "What is abortion?"
+"Is it different at each stage of pregnancy?" and "Are there any risks associated with abortion?"
 We’ll now take a look at some information on abortion to get a clearer picture.

 Abortion Information and Facts